SystemsApproach/private5g/arch.rst

 ========================

 ..
-The general plan is for the sections in this chapter to introduce the chapters that follow.
+The general plan is for the sections in this chapter to introduce each of the chapters that follow.
 It introduces high-level concepts and terminology, but does not go into implementation details.
 The main takeaways should be an understanding of the main concepts (e.g., support for mobility, slicing/QoS, security/authentication, identity/addresses), but without saying too much about how this is realized.
 In a sense, this chapter doubles as a Requirements discussion.